 Instructions

-- Add the oil to the hot pan and allow to heat briefly, then add all the chicken to the pan and distribute evenly.
-Allow to sit undisturbed for about a minute, then toss and allow to sit undisturbed for another minute.
-Continue cooking, tossing regularly, until chicken is cooked through and evenly golden.
+- Add the oil to the hot pan and allow the oil to heat briefly.
+Add all the chicken to the pan and distribute evenly in the pan.
+Allow to sit undisturbed for about 3 minutes or until it starts to colour underneath.

 Notes